Kii Mountain Range

 Frederik Dawson

 Visiting Yoshino was very accessible by train and cable tram which bring tourist from the city of Yoshino below to the village on the higher level of the mountain.
 From the station, the town was full of shop selling food and souvenir, not a sacred mountain as I was expected, but a typical Japanese tourist attraction.
-The central of the town was the Kimpusan-ji Temple which holding many Japanese national treasure.
-The star of the temple were the main temple gate, which guarded by a large statue of giant, the facial expression of the statues were truly exceptional realistic, and the temple's main hall which is the second largest wooden building in this country.
+The central of the town was the Kimpusan-ji Temple which holding many Japanese national treasures.
+The star of the temple was the main temple gate, which guarded by a large statue of giant, the facial expression of the statues was truly exceptional realistic, and the temple's main hall which is the second largest wooden building in this country.

 After the temple, I continued my visit along the pilgrimage route to the top of the mountain, the view of Yoshino from the viewing spot along the way were really beautiful.
-The roof of Kimpusan-ji were dominated the skyline of the whole town.
+The roof of Kimpusan-ji was dominated the skyline of the whole town.
 Apart from the religious sites, Yoshino was also famous for its sushi, which once a staple for pilgrims in ancient time and dessert made from Sakura flower which could be found in almost every shop.

-To be honest, apart from lovely local hospitality, I was quite disappointed to find a large commercialized village on the sacred mountain liked Yoshino, I could not find anything special since walking in Yoshino was similar to walking in Kyoto's smaller Higashiyama area.
-I did not know the situation in Koyasan and Kumano, which were another two areas of this WHS, to be similar to Yoshino or not, but if it was the same, this WHS surly will not be on my recommended places to visit in Japan for first time visitor.
+To be honest, apart from lovely local hospitality, I was quite disappointed to find a large, commercialized village on the sacred mountain liked Yoshino, I could not find anything special since walking in Yoshino was similar to walking in Kyoto's smaller Higashiyama area.
+I did not know the situation in Koyasan and Kumano, which were another two areas of this WHS, to be similar to Yoshino or not, but if it was the same, this WHS surely will not be on my recommended places to visit in Japan for first time visitor.

 John booth